 As I continue my study abroad series of personal essays, I’d like to pen a short post about the city of Eau Claire itself.
 So far I’ve covered culture shock, my social anxiety, the friends I’ve made, and the classes I took during my 2012 student exchange, but there doesn’t exist yet a post about the city I called home for a semester.
 It’s something I get asked about a lot- the kind of place it is, what it has on offer, how well it stacks up against the image of an American city as given to us in Hollywood movies.
 And of course, nothing you see on the big screen can really prepare you for your first time living in the United States.
 But just for fun, I’d place Eau Claire somewhere between Hawkins from Stranger Things and Twin Peaks, but with a downtown area looking as if it were lifted from the set of Tombstone and repopulated with the combined cast of literally every Baz Luhrmann movie.
 It’s not small enough to give you the creeps that everyone’s watching you, waiting for you to fall asleep, and you know that if you nod off for one moment they’ll feed you to the big monster made of Jell-O that lives in the sewage system.
-No, the locals are for the most part very friendly, but there are a few sinister figures and neighborhood oddballs.
-But the town is also not so big that it doesn’t have that community sense of identity, and you don’t have to worry that you’re in a concrete jungle so vast that no one will notice when you’re inevitably snatched on the way home from the bowling alley by a bloke impersonating a police officer just so he can make you the leading star in his homemade snuff film.
+And conversely, it’s not big enough to give you the feeling that you’re in a concrete jungle so vast that no one will notice when you’re inevitably snatched on the way home from the bowling alley by a bloke impersonating a police officer just so he can make you the leading star in his homemade snuff film.
+It sits in the middle of these two extremes- too big to be a town, too small to be a city.
+Big enough to get lost, but not so big that it doesn’t have a sense of community identity.
+Most of the people are harmless enough, but the town has its share of sinister characters and neighborhood oddballs.
+Stalkers, sex-fiends, and the ghosts of drowned lumberjacks.
 In case you haven’t realized yet, I’m putting a twist on this post about my favorite college town.

 When I tell people that I’m interested in horror, they’re often surprised.
 I don’t watch slasher movies or read horror novels.
 I’ve never gone trick-or-treating or dressed up for Halloween.
 But what I mean when I say “horror” is really better described as “spookiness”.
 I’m interested in the horror that exists in the everyday world, that beats quietly in the human heart.
 And it’s this morbid curiosity that can actually be traced back to the city of Eau Claire itself.
 During the summer of 2014, when I returned to the place that had changed my life less than two years prior, I was chilling with Anne-Marie at her place on First Avenue.
 As we waited for Aaron to get back from work, we flicked through the channels on TV.